On the operator homology of the Fourier algebra and its $cb$-multiplier completion: Introduction

 We conjecture that relative operator $1$-biflatness of $A(G)$ is equivalent to the QSIN condition, and we verify the conjecture in many special cases.
 For a discrete group $H$ acting ergodically by automorphisms on a compact group $K$, we also establish a connection between relative operator biflatness of $A(K\rtimes H)$ and the existence of $H$-invariant means on $L^{\infty}(K)$ distinct from the Haar integral.

 Combining results of Leptin \cite{Lep} and Ruan \cite{Ru3}, we see that $A(G)$ has a bounded approximate identity precisely when it is operator amenable.
 It is known that $G$ is weakly amenable if and only if the algebra $A_{cb}(G)$ has a bounded approximate identity \cite{Fo}, and it was suggested in \cite{FRS} that $A_{cb}(G)$ may be operator amenable exactly when $G$ is weakly amenable.
-Another major result of the paper (see Theorem \ref{t:OA} for details) shows that operator amenability of $\Acb$ is fundamentally linked to the existence of bounded approximate indicators for $G_\Delta$ \textit{in addition} to weak amenability.
-As a corollary, we show that for the class of QSIN groups, operator amenability of $\Acb$ is equivalent to weak amenability of $G$, and we provide several examples of non-QSIN weakly amenable groups for which $\Acb$ fails to be operator amenable.
+We finish the paper by providing a large family of counter-examples, which includes every weakly amenable, non-amenable, almost connected group.